|

 To provide peace of mind in case you are the victim of a scam in Morocco, I strongly suggest taking out travel insurance.
 It can help cover the expenses of lost belongings if you fall victim to pickpocketing or other petty crimes.

-VisitorsCoverage has earned outstanding reviews on TrustPilot for its easy-to-use quoting process, detailed plan information and excellent customer service.
+SafetyWing has earned good reviews on TrustPilot for its easy-to-use quoting process, detailed plan information and excellent customer service.
 After several great experiences, it has become my preferred option when I need to look into and purchase travel insurance, whether for Morocco or any other destination.

 You can learn more about travel insurance for Morocco here.